HarshitaShinde0730/Training-Assignment/Nifi /Task1/Fetch data from database and each file content 100 record.md

 - In EXECUTE SQL RECORD create DatabaseConnectionPool service where I configure database to Nifi using JDBC Driver and Database
   Connection Url.

-Why I choose EXECUTE SQL RECORD PROCESSOR:-
+Why I choose SPLITRECORD PROCESSOR:-

 - In this configuration, RECORD READER is set to be JSONTREEREADER to read JSON data.
 - In this configuration, RECORD WRITER is set to be CSVSETWRITE to parse JSON data in CSV data.